Hospitality and Tourism Management, BS

 Students learn to think strategically and make solid decisions.
 Classroom assignments are project-based and simulate real-world managerial and business problems.
 In addition, students gain valuable experience via internships and field placements.

 Professors in the hospitality and tourism management program possess many years of industry experience.
-All are well known within the industry and have served in the Council on Hotel, Restaurant, and Institutional Education (CHRIE).
+All are well-known within the industry and have served in the Council on Hotel, Restaurant, and Institutional Education (CHRIE).
 Their strong professional ties enable them to connect students with good opportunities for internships, summer job placements, and full-time job interviews after graduation.

 Faculty are extremely accessible.
 They take an active interest in their students, providing mentorship, advice, and guidance that can ensure success both inside and outside the classroom.
-To find more information about a faculty member, click the link on the right.

 Research and Experience